Dreaming of drifting off to sleep cozied up in a warm hug?

 Shoppers seeking all-foam comfort with pressure relief and good bounce should be satisfied with this foam and latex product.

-Dreamfoam’s Aspen latex mattress is designed to promote a cool sleep experience accompanied by pressure relief and a deeper cradle.
+Dreamfoam’s Aspen latex-blend mattress is designed to promote a comfortable sleep experience accompanied by pressure relief and a deeper cradle.
 Good bounce and quickly responding foams should ensure easy repositioning.